golddranks/ganbare/README.md

     GANBARE_DATABASE_URL=postgres://drasa@localhost/ganbare_dev
     GANBARE_RUNTIME_PEPPER=some 32-byte random value encoded with Base64 (usually 44 ASCII characters) for peppering the password hashes.
-    GANBARE_SITE_DOMAIN=testing.ganba.re
     GANBARE_EMAIL_SERVER=mail.yourisp.net:25

-The following have defaults, and you can omit them:
+The following have defaults, and you may omit them:

+    GANBARE_SITE_DOMAIN defaults to empty string, which is fine for testing, but for set this right for production for cookies etc.
     GANBARE_EMAIL_DOMAIN defaults to $GANBARE_SITE_DOMAIN
-    GANBARE_SERVER_BINDING defaults to localhost:8080
+    GANBARE_SERVER_BINDING defaults to localhost:8080.
+When running inside a container, change this to 0.0.0.0:8080 for the site to be accessible from host.
     GANBARE_JQUERY defaults to /static/js/jquery.min.js.
 For production, try https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js
     GANBARE_AUDIO_DIR defaults to audio You shouldn't need to change this, but it's possible.
     GANBARE_IMAGES_DIR defaults to images You shouldn't need to change this, but it's possible.